Stoneman's 1865 raid: Raid

 On March 23, 1865, the nine Union cavalry regiments entered Morristown, Tennessee, where they were received favorably by the locals.
 East of the town at Bull's Gap, the force split into two groups, with one marching directly east and the other going through Carter's Station and the Watauga River to avoid Confederate forces in Jonesboro.
 The Union soldiers were tasked with orders to "dismantle the country".
-They headed east into North Carolina, destroying towns and plundering along the way, then headed north into Virginia on April 2, where they destroyed 150 miles of railroad track belonging to the Virginia & Tennessee Railroad.
-They also burned half of the town of Abingdon on their way North.
+They headed east into North Carolina, then headed north into Virginia on April 2, where they destroyed 150 miles of railroad track belonging to the Virginia & Tennessee Railroad.
+They also burned half of the town of Abingdon, Virginia on their way North.
 On April 9, 1865, they re-entered North Carolina and traveled south to the twin towns of Winston and Salem, now Winston-Salem, and on to High Point.

 On April 12, 1865, they entered Salisbury, a major railroad hub, military depot, and home to Salisbury Prison, the only Confederate prison in the state for captured Union troops.
 Originally built with a capacity for 2,000 prisoners, the prison eventually held 10,000, with resulting problems of malnutrition and disease.
 The Confederates evacuated the prison before Union troops arrived, but the latter set fire to the entire structure.
 The resulting conflagration could be seen for miles.
 A detachment of 1,000 troops under Colonel John K. Miller then proceeded towards the Yadkin River on the Rowan-Davidson County line in attempt to destroy the railway trestle there.
 The rail line was protected by 1,000–1,600 Confederate troops stationed in Fort York atop a bluff on the opposite side of the river.
 Stoneman dispatched artillery to Miller's troops but they were unable to cross the river and after 5.5 hours they withdrew towards Salisbury, dismantling the railway track on the Rowan side of the river but failing to destroy the bridge.

-The Union troops traveled west in North Carolina, plundering Statesville, Lincolnton, Taylorsville, and Asheville, before re-entering Tennessee on April 26, 1865.
+The Union troops traveled west in North Carolina, destroying military supplies in Statesville, Lincolnton, Taylorsville, and Asheville, before re-entering Tennessee on April 26, 1865.
 Hundreds of freed slaves accompanied them as they left Asheville.

 This was the same day that Confederate General Joseph E. Johnston surrendered to General Sherman at Bennett Place, in Durham, North Carolina.
 It was the largest surrender of Confederate soldiers and it ended the war.
 Stoneman's 1865 raid covered over 600 miles in total length through three states.